AlexanderFillbrunn/RedisML/README.md

 1. Download redis from http://redis.io/download
+2. Make sure you have [numpy](http://www.numpy.org), [scipy](http://www.scipy.org) and [redis-py](https://github.com/andymccurdy/redis-py) installed
-2. Add the RedisML project to your PYTHONPATH variable or the redisml directory into your Python lib folder
+3. Add the RedisML project to your PYTHONPATH variable or the redisml directory into your Python lib folder
-3. Run the redis server
+4. Run the redis server
-4. Run the client script with the command "python worker.py sample_server"
+5. Run the client script with the command "python worker.py sample_server"
-5. Go to tests and run python matrix_tests.py
+6. Go to tests and run python matrix_tests.py

 Configuration
 -----------------------